We know you want to know about Astro Dog, so welcome! My name is Nadine, and this is my husband Marcel.

 Just the endless amount of businesses and suppliers that help us to do what we do.
 Finding them is hard work, as you don’t just want a terrific product, but they need to be willing to work with you, be reasonable and accommodating and care as much as you do.
 Yuzhong and Kson really hit the mark for us there, they have been wonderful suppliers.
 But we also work with Australia Post, Kson, Rigel Systems, Confectionary companies and …

 Oh yes.
 Other businesses print business cards.
 Astro dog gives out Jelly Beans.
 Much better.
+Now, after COVID-19, we eliminated manual handling of food, so it’s gone to Gummi bears.
+Yum.

 How big will Astro Dog get?